PanmanS/Sub-Mechtraumazinator/README.md

 #### Rename sub
 Append `_Mechtrauma` to the name of the submarine
 #### Preserve sprite colours
-If unchecked, will reset all sprite colours of wrecked objects to `255,255,255,255`.
+If unchecked, will reset all sprite colours of transformed objects to `255,255,255,255`.
 #### Change container tags to mechtrauma versions
-Replaces the tags on containers with mechtrauma versions, e.g. `medcab` becomes `wreckmedcab`.
+Replaces the tags on containers with mechtrauma versions, e.g. `junctionbox` becomes `fuse`.
 #### Delete wires
 If checked, deletes all wires on the submarine.